plural-activism/plural-pride-walk/slides.md

 <!--
 Soap Bubbles!

-Ya saw the tunnel on the last picture.
+ya& saw the tunnel on the last picture.
 I prepared about 100 small soap bubble dispenser and gave them arround to various peeps, with the instruction to blow them out when we get under the bridge.

 It was awesome.
 Peeps love soap bubbles, and its another great icebreaker, and it just looks cool when 100 peeps cast rainbow balls.
 Sadly I dont have a video of it, but I'm set to make one next time.

-So, after ya got enough stickers - and a flag - I suggest ya invest into bubbles.
+So, after ya& got enough stickers - and a flag - I suggest ya& invest into bubbles.

 Overall, great time, its not a big pride in my hometown, or without flaws, but certainly one I enjoyed.
 -->